rainbow494/arch-1/doc/en-us/google-appengine-a-second-look.markdown

     Many "how do I" questions come up because of the requirement for service level interfaces.
 For example, something as simple as a hostname to IP mapping can't be done because you don't have socket level access.
 Someone, somewhere must make a service out of it.
 Make an external service is a common response to problems.
 You must make a service external to the GAE environment to get things to work which means you have to develop in multiple environments.
 This sort of sucks.
 To get cron functionality do I really need to create an external service outside of GAE?

     The outcome of all this is probably an **accelerated servicifaction** of everything.
 What were once simple library calls must now be exposed with service level interfaces.
 It's not that I think HTTP is too heavy, but as development model it is extremely painful.
-You are constantly hitting road blocks instead of getting stuff done.</div>
+You are constantly hitting road blocks instead of getting stuff done.